 - Meeting other fellow bloggers

 - Earning more exposure

-But, like me, most of the people start a blog just to earn some income online.
-However, it’s the last thing that you can expect getting from a blog since it takes a great deal of time.
+But, like me, most people start a blog just to earn some income online.
+However, it’s the last thing that you can expect to get from a blog since it takes a great deal of time.

 Related Article – How to Start A Blog In 2021 and Make Money From It!

 What Kind of A Blog Should I Start?

 This is one of the crucial steps in starting a blog.
 If you make a mistake here, your journey would be so difficult.